jhawthorn/actionview_precompiler/README.md

 Right now this assumes every template with the same `virtual_path` takes the same locals (there may be smarter options, we just aren't doing them).
 A curse/blessing/actually still a curse of this approach is that mis-predicting render calls doesn't cause any issues, it just wastes RAM.

-Templates are half-compiled using standard ActionView handlers, so this should work for erb/builder/haml/whatever.
+Templates are half-compiled using standard Action View handlers, so this should work for erb/builder/haml/whatever.
 Parsing is done using either Ruby 2.6's `RubyVM::AbstractSyntaxTree` or JRuby's parser.

 ## Installation